-Both PHARMAC's Statement of Intent and Statement of Performance Expectations are guided by the Government's Enduring Letter of Expectations, which was issued in July 2012, and the Minister of Health's Letter of Expectations to PHARMAC dated December 2014.
-Crown entities are expected to continue a focus on financial sustainability and demonstrate a strong understanding of what we do and how it relates to the rest of the health sector.
+Both PHARMAC's Statement of Intent and Statement of Performance Expectations are guided by the Government's Enduring Letter of Expectations, which was issued in July 2012, and the Minister of Health's Letter of Expectations to PHARMAC dated December 2015.
+Crown entities are expected to play their part in ongoing prudent financial management.
 We must manage ourselves responsibly, reflecting public concerns over government agencies' expenditure, setting realistic pay and working conditions, and providing value for money.
-In particular, agencies should maintain careful financial management, while lifting productivity and providing high-quality services.
+Results matter and we should be able to shift resources within PHARMAC to improve service delivery.
+We need to use a performance or continuous improvement process.
+A team approach across the health and disability system means we need to be clear on how we are working with other agencies, influencing sector-wide results and putting the patient or client (not agency boundaries) first.
+Where appropriate, the refreshed New Zealand Health Strategy should inform our planning.
 PHARMAC must also maintain a 'no surprises' approach to communication between ourselves, the Ministry and the Minister.

-Key expectations, and relevant outputs for each, are outlined below and summarised in the diagram on page 7:
+Key expectations, and relevant outputs for each, are outlined below and summarised on page 7: